rodger0531/foobook-mirror/UI/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =======================================================================================

+06/04/2014 - Philip

+	- Added the message.html and the supporting CSS and JS files.
+	- We have multiple scrollable options.
+	- The actual message boxes are depending on the iptuted text.
+So they resize.

 05/04/2014 - Philip

 	- Added the profile.html page and the supporting CSS and JS files.